KristiKovacs/TwitterClimbingData/README.md

 ```
 https://developer.twitter.com/en/apps
 ```
-Select Creat App and follow the instructions
+Select Create App and follow the instructions

 ### Prerequisites
 You should have Python and MYSQL Workbench installed.